emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 ## Real Example

 Let's start off by actually deploying a new smart contract.

-Create a new file called `Art.cdc` and paste the following code:
+Create a new file called `Art.cdc` and add it to your `flow.json` file by making a new entry under the "contracts" object just like you did for `HelloWorld` earlier in the course.
+Then, paste the following code in your new `Art.cdc` file:

 ```cadence
 access(all) contract Art {